BlockstreamResearch/simplicityhl-std/README.md

 │   ├── convert.simf
 │   │   └── Conversions between `u128` and other uint types.
 │   └── math.simf
-│       └── Overflow-checked arithmetic operations.
+│       └── Carry/borrow arithmetic, multiplication, division, and overflow-checked wrappers.
 ├── u256
 │   ├── bit.simf
 │   │   └── Basic bit operations that are available as jets for `u8`–`u64` but are missing for `u256`.